SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/execution/execution-metrics-on-livy.md

 Execution metrics is supported for all types of clusters having Livy enabled and have a Hive metastore (HMS). we can just provide the table names in [execution metric setup page](./execution-metrics#team-level-access-control).

-Prophecy supports bring your own tables or users can also create their own table with [required table schema](./execution-metrics#creating-tables-for-livy) and provide them.
+- Prophecy **automatically creates** table if they do not exist, Or users can also create their own table with [required table schema](./execution-metrics#creating-tables-for-livy).
+- Creating tables can be specially useful if user want to use **External tables** or want to change the default storage format (**parquet**).

 ## Interims on Livy